 - P Pass (credit granted; no quality points assigned)

 - F Fail (no credit granted for the course; no quality points earned; and the F factors into the grade point average [GPA] )

-The Satisfactory/Unsatisfactory grading scale is implemented at the student’s request and with the following stipulations: applicable to courses credited as free electives only for the student’s major; not applicable to courses which are part of the major and/or declared minor, or prerequisites to such studies; limited to 12 credits total.
-Students opting for S/U grading must meet the following criteria: must have earned a minimum of 24 credits at Daemen College; minimum cumulative GPA of 2.00; have a declared major.
+The Satisfactory/Unsatisfactory grading scale is implemented at the student’s request and with the following stipulations: applicable to courses credited as free electives only for the student’s major; not applicable to courses that are part of the major and/or declared minor, or prerequisites to such studies; limited to 12 credits total.
+Students opting for S/U grading must meet the following criteria: must have earned a minimum of 24 credits at Daemen University; minimum cumulative GPA of 2.00; have a declared major.
 The student must file the completed S/U grading request form (including all required signatures) with the Registrar’s Office by the last day for drop/add for the term in which the course is being taken.
 S/U grading has no impact on the GPA.

 - S Satisfactory (credit granted; no quality points assigned; applies to courses in which the instructor assigns a grade of A through D)

 - U Unsatisfactory (no credit granted; no quality points assigned; applies to courses in which the instructor assigns a grade of F)

 NOTE: The letter grade earned may be recovered upon filing the completed grade recovery request form (including all required signatures) with the Registrar’s Office, and in instances when: due to a change of major or declaration of minor(s), the course is now required as part of the declared major/minor; the student has more than the allowed 12 credits in S/U graded courses; the letter grade is required by a graduate or professional school.

 GRADE POINT AVERAGE (GPA)